JJC3321/group_4_repo/group_project/engineer_2.md

 First download for conda packages failed due to incompatible version of conda and python.
 Updated python and conda to compatible version, retried downloading packages.
 Found a second error - packages too large and not enough disk space.
 Cleared cache and reattempted download on storm.

+Ran the code on Storm account and was able to download dataset and models from the git hub link.
+Ran a test model on the dataset and downloaded results and uploaded them to group_4_repo as MF_results01.txt, which include the results from the model testing.

+However, paper results included machine learning analysis from outside datasets and papers and the overall results are a meta analysis of different adverse drug machine learning techniques.
+As a result, these paper's "results" are not replicable from just the data and modules provided in the github link.
+I require more information from biologists on what exactly the results of paper are and comparison between paper and text results.